Loading Images

 Today the traditions of the ancient craft are being applied to contemporary and traditional forms of metalsmithing to produce modern artworks that combine the two determined by the collaboration of Mark and the client.

-One such client, Lord Brownlow commissioned Mark to design a cast iron fire back that could be duplicated to dress the backs of the six fireplaces in his 18th Century home.
-As it happened Mark and his wife Hilary were having a wedding anniversary lunch in the local dining pub the Black Horse in Amberley West Sussex when first approached by Lord Brownlow’s PA.
+One such client commissioned Mark to design a cast iron fire back that could be duplicated to dress the backs of the six fireplaces in an 18th Century home.

-The image arrived, a complicated motif of shield, surmounted by feather, crown and lion, flanked by flags on poles supported by a railing Lion and Stag with the moto En Avant (Step Forward) set into the ribbon under.
+An image arrived of complicated motif of a coat of arms comprising a shield, surmounted by feather, crown and lion, flanked by flags on poles supported by a railing Lion and Stag with the moto En Avant (Step Forward) set into the ribbon under.
 Small bird motifs stacked in rows of three centred to the shield and flags.

 It was clear that to replicate this as a pattern suitable for casting was going to be a demanding task.
 Right up to the 20th Century such casting patterns were hand carved from slabs of mahogany used for its durability and fine grain in which the details could be carved accurately and not splinter or diminish during the making of them and the subsequent repeated sand casting from them.

-Not only do cast iron fire backs enhance the presentation of a fireplace they serve a practical function of protecting the stone or brickwork to the rear of the fireplace.
-They also, by virtue of the physicality of the solid iron serve to absorb the heat from the burning logs and re-radiate that heat into the room retaining the heat long after the fire has settled into to a modest pile of smouldering cinders.
-Clearly the first ever radiators!
+Not only do cast iron fire backs enhance the presentation of a fireplace they serve a practical function of protecting the stone or brickwork to the rear of the fireplace, they also by virtue of the physicality of the solid iron serve to absorb the heat from the burning logs and re-radiate that heat into the room retaining the heat long after the fire has settled into to a modest pile of smouldering cinders.
+Clearly the first ever radiator!

-Today’s technology facilitates the same result of a cast-iron fire back, or indeed any other detailed casting in aluminium, engine steel, copper, brass or even silver and gold by way of 3D modelling into computer programs that guide CNC cutting machines that in turn carve the pattern to then be ‘loose sand cast’ in this instant, in the traditional way.
+Today’s technology facilitates the same result of a cast-iron fire back, or indeed any other detailed casting in aluminium, engine steel, coper, brass or even silver and gold by way of 3D modelling into computer programs that guides CNC cutting machines that in turn carve the pattern to then be ‘loose sand cast’ in this instant, in the traditional way.

-The motif was considered by both and approximate values agreed for the pattern making and the casting based on an approximate dimensioned photo of one of the fireplaces sent to Mark by Lord Brownlow’s butler.
+The motif was considered by both and approximate values agreed for the pattern making and the casting based on an approximate dimensioned photo of one of the fireplaces sent to Mark by the clients butler.

 An agreement was made to progress the project with values proposed for the design and development work required and the likely cost of the pattern making and casting.
 This with the understanding that these values may fluctuate during the project to be confirmed and agreed before moving on from one stage to the other.